AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_quickstart_web.md

 ### GitHub projects

-Agora provides an [open-source project](https://github.com/AgoraIO-Community/CloudClass-Desktop/tree/release/apaas-1.1.0.1-ga) for Flexible Classroom on GitHub, which demonstrates how to integrate the Agora Classroom SDK and call APIs to launch a flexible classroom.
-You can download and read the source code.
+You can also use the [low-code solution](https://github.com/AgoraIO-Community/CloudClass-Desktop/tree/release/apaas-1.1.0.1-ga) provided by Agora to launch a flexible classroom.